Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 If you have completed all above and decided backend isn't for you and you have an interest for Full-Stack or Frontend.
 I would recommend learning Javascript through the Odin Project heard tons of great things about it.
 Don't think your time was wasted because it wasn't you can still use Django as your backend.
 Right now if you learn JS I would also recommend React as the front-end so you can pair Django and React.
 Eventually you probably will pick up Nodejs and MongoDB but just a place to start.

 ### Data Engineering
 No this is not the same as a Data Scientist that will require more math and a different skill set.
 Data Engineering is the bridge between Web Development and Data Science.
+Well now that you know a little bit about APIs and Web Develpment although this doesn't directly correlate to Data Engineering it isn't bad to know.
+But you do know python.
+If you want to be more engaged in data engineering.
+Definitely master SQL, learn some more Python Modules like pandas, numpy, matplotlib..
+Probabbly pick up Hadoop and Spark to start your journey out in Data engineering.